What is arthritis?

 A steroid injection into your joint can sometimes reduce pain and stiffness for several months, particularly for inflammatory arthritis.
 Steroid injections are not usually given more than two or three times a year.
 Artificial Hyaluronic acid can also be injected and replaces some of the body’s natural joint fluid.

-There are many different types of knee replacement available but I recommend the Corail / Pinnacle Total Hip Replacement and the PFC Total Knee Replacement.
+There are many different types of knee replacement available but I recommend the Corail / Pinnacle Total Hip Replacement and the Attune Total Knee Replacement.
 Both have excellent long-term results and give a superb functional outcome.

 An incision in the middle of the knee or the side of the hip is performed and the arthritic surfaces are removed.
 These are then replaced with an artificial joint made of metal, plastic, ceramic, or a combination of these materials.

-The knee replacement is fixed to the bone using Methyl Methacrylate cement.
-The hip replacement has a special Hydroxyapatite coating that bonds directly to the skeleton.
+I pride myself in running an enhanced recovery practice.
+With my colleagues at Warwick Hospital we run one of the best performing joint replacement units in the country (Intelligence, 2011).
 Typically patients will be up and out of bed on the first day after surgery.
 This is the best way to reduce the complications of blood clots, chest infections and pressure sores.
 Most patients will go home on approximately day three or four after surgery.
 The clips in the skin are removed approximately 10 to 14 days after surgery and the patient is then reviewed in clinic at six weeks.